What is Tai Chi?

 If you need to rebuild your health, regular practice of Tai Chi can be excellent for your heart and lungs and raise your level of cardiovascular fitness.

 Tai Chi is a proven antidote to stress.
 The movements slowly relax and calm the mind.
-This is why Tai Chi masters often refer to it as "moving harmony".
+Therefore, Tai Chi masters often refer to it as "moving harmony".

 Who can do it?